 However, there are plenty of success stories to give you an idea of what is possible.
 Here are just a few different examples of small farms that turn great profits:

 1. The Urban Farmer

-Curtis Stone says you can make $100,000 a year farming just ¼ of an acre of land.
+Curtis Stone says you can make a gross income of $100,000 a year farming just ¼ of an acre of land.
 You don’t even have to live in the country – you can be a market gardener from your home, in your backyard, or from an empty lot.

 The Urban Farmer is a comprehensive, hands-on, practical manual to help you learn the techniques and business strategies you need to make a good living growing high-yield, high-value crops right in your own backyard (or someone else's).